2020 Summer Bat Netting Volunteer Opportunity

 - No housing is currently available.
 Please be very careful driving home!

 - No experience is necessary.
 Duties are to simply help where you can, including helping set up nets, prepare data collection table, check nets, and record data.
 In return, we will give you an up-close look at these amazing creatures and try to answer any questions you may have.

 - Volunteer forms need to be approved, so we ask that you please fill out and return them ASAP.

 Any days you can assist will be greatly appreciated.
 A commitment of at least a few days (we suggest NON-consecutive to prevent burn out) would make it worth time spent training folks.

-If interested, please fill out this volunteer form and take good pictures of your signed form and email to Jennifer Kindel at email@example.com, stating which site(s) and dates you would like to volunteer for.
+If interested, please fill out this volunteer form and and either scan or take good pictures of your signed form and email to Jennifer Kindel at firstname.lastname@example.org, stating which site(s) and dates you would like to volunteer for.